 - Either stop the process

-- Or suspend erroneous data
+- Suspend erroneous data

-- Or simply tag the data
+- Or tag the data or further review

 Data Quality Tests